“Advocacy” may be defined as the act of arguing in favor of something, such as a cause, idea, or policy.

 And advocate we do!
 We fight against policies and proposals that would hurt our members or our industry.
 Fighting the repeal of bans on landfilling yard trimmings or the impacts of persistent herbicides all fall into this category.
 We write letters that support or oppose various pieces of legislation at the federal, state or local levels, and provide guidance for our members to do the same.
 Click HERE to see samples of these letters.

 The USCC’s advocacy activities are guided by its Legislative and Environmental Affairs Committee.
-The 2014 Committee is co-chaired by Brenda Platt of the Instutute for Local Self Reliance and Marcus Zbinden of the Carver County (MN) Environmental Services Department.
+The 2018 Committee is co-chaired by Neil Edgar of the California Compost Coalition and Marcus Zbinden of the Carver County (MN) Environmental Services Department.

-The committee receives staff support from Cary Oshins and Leanne Spaulding.
-Please contact any of us if you have an issue you would like to raise or would like to get involved in this very active committee.
+The committee receives staff support from Cary Oshins.
+Please contact us if you have an issue you would like to raise or would like to get involved in this very active committee.

 - Marcus Zbinden, mzbinden “at” co.carver.mn.us, 952-361-1806